Robert Darnton: Awards and honors

 His first major prize was the Leo Gershoy Award for The Business of Enlightenment in 1979.
 He was later elected to the American Academy of Arts and Sciences in 1980 and the American Philosophical Society in 1989.
 He has also received the National Book Critics Circle Award for criticism for The Forbidden Best-Sellers of Pre-Revolutionary France (New York: W.W.
 Norton, 1996).

+In 1996-1997 he held the Lyell Readership in Bibliography.

 In 1999, he was named a Chevalier of the Légion d'Honneur, an award given by the French government, in recognition of his work.
 In 2004 he was awarded the Gutenberg Prize of the International Gutenberg Society and the City of Mainz by the International Gutenberg Society.

 In 2005, he received an award for distinguished achievement from the American Printing History Association.

 On February 13, 2012, he was awarded the National Humanities Medal 2011 by President Barack Obama, for his determination to make knowledge accessible to everyone.

 In 2013, he was awarded the Prix mondial Cino Del Duca lifetime achievement award by the Institut de France.